dibrinsofor/dibrinsofor/README.md

 ### my name is dibri.

 ## dibri. is trying his best.
-- I’m currently exploring OpenCV for my final year project [OpenCV]
+- I’m working on personal projects atm

 ## Last year I:
-- Interned at Total SE as a SWE -- a leading player in the Oil and Gas industry in Nigeria.
+- Interned at Total SE as a SWE -- a leading player in the Oil and Gas industry in Nigeria
 - Finally finished Silicon Valley
-- Was granted a Google African Developer's Scholarship.
+- Was granted a Google African Developer's Scholarship
 - Participated in the Facebook Build for SDG hackathon.
-We made it to the second round with our E-tourism solution.
+We made it to the second round with our E-tourism solution
-- Finished the CS50 web development course and had fun doing it.
+- Finished the CS50 web development course and had fun doing it

 ### Connect with me: